Mike's 15th Annual Winter Outlook

 Average Temp: 41.0°F

-Precipitation: Average (several good storms with rain, not likely to see any widespread snow)
+Precipitation: Above average (several good storms with mainly rain, might see a mix if the timing is right…not likely to see any widespread snow)

 JANUARY (Average highs in the mid to upper 40s, average lows in the upper 20s)